Here's how testing for COVID-19 works in the Cayman Islands.

 What About Immunoglobulin Testing?

 IgM is normally the first antibody to be made in response to COVID-19, while IgG produces longer lasting immunity and an immune memory.
+Everyone has a different response to how their body’s immune system will react to any virus, so just because you might have had COVID-19, it is possible that your body might not mount an immune reaction which we will be able to measure.

 Credit: Google images.
 Please note that this is purely illustrative and should not be used as a primary reference.

-So Why Not Use Immunoglobulin Testing?
+Do We Use Immunoglobulin Testing?